Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 2) I don't think Cook claimed to 'care' (could be wrong), it was Zuck who claims to care (which is technically true - he cares greatly that all the data you feed his site be accurate and correct.)

-Meanwhile, with FB, your shit's already sold-off to every spammer and his dog, so there's bugger-a
+Meanwhile, with FB, your shit's already sold-off to every spammer and his dog, so there's bugger-all you can do about it once you feed it your data and/or use it.

 Re: (Score:2)